 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

-Washington CRNA salaries tend to be in-line with the national average and fluctuate around the $150k-170k range.
+Washington CRNA salaries tend to be in-line with the national average around $170k.